ucsb-cs9/w21/_lectures/lect16.md

 	* And there are many ways to implement trees

 ## List of Lists Representation
-* We can a list represent a binary tree
+* We can use a list to represent a binary tree
 * The outer-most list is the root node of the tree where the first element [0] is the value of the tree node.
 * The left child can be represented with another list (representing the left node)
 * And the right child can be represented with another list